samculver/gatsby-react-socket.io-spyfall-game/README.md

 Demo: http://spyfall.surge.sh

-Server is deployed to AWS
+Server is deployed to AWS on the free tier.

-Client is hosted on https://surge.sh/
+Client is hosted on https://surge.sh/ because Surge does not require SSL to communicate with the free tier AWS.

 ## Run